GabrielDCelery/advent-of-code-2024/README.md

 Day 1, part 2 solution: 22539317
 ```

-## Using dev environment
+## Using the dev environment

-For installing dependencies:
+To install dependencies:

 ```sh
 make init
 ```

-For running tests:
+To run tests:

 ```sh
 make test